sipgate-io/sipgateio-node/README.md

 Initiate a call between two phones of your choice – no matter if inside your sipgate account or outside.

+### Webhook (node.js only)

+Set up a webserver to process real-time call data from sipgate.io.

 ### Webhook Settings

 Configure the webhook functionality of sipgate.io.
 Currently, you can set URLs and whitelist extensions for triggering webhooks as well as toggle the debug log.